its2easy/animate-images/readme.md

 `returns` {Object} - plugin instance

 ### updateCanvas
-Calculate new canvas dimensions after the canvas size was changed in the browser
+Calculate new canvas dimensions.
+Should be called after the canvas size was changed in the browser

 `returns` {Object} - plugin instance